redbull-vb/redbull-vb/README.md

 # Redbull-VB
-Redbull is a toy Nintendo Virtual Boy emulator programmed in `placeholder`
+Redbull is a toy Nintendo Virtual Boy emulator programmed in Rust